Google logo4.8

 Eye Laser Surgery: These Risks and Side Effects Exist

-In the preliminary and main examination, your eye is examined in detail and several vision tests are carried out.
-This ensures that your eyes are suitable for treatment and that the treatment method that is best suited for you and your eyes is applied, which will deliver the most predictable result to your satisfaction.
-And don't worry, you won't get an injection in your eye; the eyes are numbed with eye drops and you won't feel any pain during the treatment.
-Our Medical Team in the shop provides detailed information about the course of your treatment as well as potential risks and side effects.
-If you have any further questions, our Customer Care Team is happy to help.
-You can find an overview of what to consider before the respective appointments and the treatment itself in our checklist.
+During the preliminary and main examination, your eyes will be examined in detail, and multiple vision tests will be conducted.
+This ensures that your eyes are suitable for the treatment and that the most appropriate treatment method is chosen for you—one that is best suited to your eyes and delivers the most predictable and satisfying results.
+And don’t worry, you won’t receive an injection in your eye.
+Your eyes will be numbed with eye drops, so you won’t feel any pain during the procedure.
+Our medical team in the clinic will provide a detailed explanation of the treatment process as well as any potential risks and side effects.
+If you have additional questions, our Customer Care Team is happy to assist you.
+You’ll also find an overview of everything you need to know before each appointment and the procedure itself in our checklist.

 Free appointment image

-In eye laser surgery, the top two layers of the cornea, the frontmost layer of the eye, are treated.
-It is processed with a laser to correct the existing visual impairment.
-Eye laser surgery represents a long-term correction option and is suitable for correcting myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
+In laser eye surgery, the top two layers of the cornea—the outermost layer of the eye—are treated.
+A laser is used to reshape the cornea, correcting existing refractive errors.
+Laser eye surgery offers a long-term solution and is suitable for correcting nearsightedness, farsightedness, and astigmatism.
 For more information.

 What are the risks and side effects of eye laser treatment?

-It's important to know that the side effects and symptoms depend on both the treatment method and individual perception.
-Depending on the treatment method, the following symptoms may occur in the days and weeks after treatment*:
+It is important to note that side effects and symptoms depend both on the treatment method and individual perception.
+Depending on the method used, the following symptoms may occur in the days and weeks after the procedure*:

-• Increased light sensitivity: After an eye procedure and also due to the necessary use of eye drops for the treatment, temporary increased light sensitivity may occur.
-Especially in the first 24 hours, light sensitivity can be significantly increased.
-Halos, circles of light around light sources, may also occur.
-These symptoms usually disappear after about three months.
+• Increased Light Sensitivity: Following eye surgery and due to the use of eye drops necessary for treatment, temporary increased light sensitivity may occur.
+This sensitivity is particularly pronounced during the first 24 hours and may include halos or light rings around light sources.
+These symptoms typically subside after approximately three months.

-• Dry eyes: Dry eyes are one of the most common side effects of refractive surgery.
-The eye's tear production is reduced after treatment.
-However, this is usually temporary and subsides within a few weeks to at most six months.
-Lubricating drops help against dry eyes.
+• Dry Eyes: Dry eyes are one of the most common side effects of refractive surgery.
+Tear production is reduced after the procedure.
+However, this is usually temporary, resolving within a few weeks to six months at most.
+Lubricating eye drops can help alleviate dry eyes.

-• Pain (TransPRK): Especially with the TransPRK treatment method, severe pain can occur in the first 5-7 days after treatment.
-As the removed corneal epithelium needs to regrow, this can be very uncomfortable for the eye.
-In the first three days, a foreign body sensation, burning eyes, and strong light sensitivity occur.
-It's also difficult to keep the eyes open.
-This subsides after the third day.
-With TransPRK, the overall healing time and the time to reach full visual performance is significantly longer than with Femto LASIK or SMILE Pro, but leads to the same result.
+• Pain (Trans-PRK): Particularly with the Trans-PRK method, significant pain may occur during the first 1-3 days post-treatment.
+Since the removed corneal epithelium needs time to regenerate, this can be uncomfortable for the eye.
+The first three days may bring a foreign body sensation, burning eyes, and severe light sensitivity, as well as difficulty keeping the eyes open.
+These symptoms typically ease after the third day.
+However, the healing process and the time to achieve full visual acuity take longer with Trans-PRK compared to Femto-LASIK or SMILE Pro, although the end result is equally effective.

-• Over- or under-correction: In some cases, even after treatment, the eye may not achieve the optimal and desired visual performance.
-This more often affects people with severe vision impairments.
-In the case of under-correction, a follow-up treatment can usually be performed after 6 months.
+• Residual Refractive Error: In some cases, the eye may not achieve the desired optimal visual acuity after the procedure, particularly for individuals with significant refractive errors.
+In such instances, a follow-up treatment can usually be performed after six months.

 *This list is not exhaustive.
 After treatment, you may experience watery, burning, or red eyes.
 Further instructions and information can be found on the eye drop schedule you receive before treatment.
 If you have any questions, you can contact our Customer Care Team.
 Outside of office hours, the emergency number (found on the eye drop schedule) is always available for you.